Precipitation shaft

 This is different from a virga, which is a shaft of precipitation that evaporates before reaching the ground.

 Formation

-A precipitation shaft is mostly found underneath convective clouds, like cumulonimbus cloud or cumulus congestus cloud during a downpour storm, as these have well defined vertical drafts (updrafts and downdrafts) needed for heavy precipitation.
+A precipitation shaft is mostly found underneath convective clouds, such as cumulonimbus cloud or cumulus congestus cloud during a downpour storm, as these have well defined vertical drafts (updrafts and downdrafts) needed for heavy precipitation.
 However, an advancing nimbostratus cloud could have a diffuse precipitation leading edge, so its shaft may be unclear.